vinayvaida27/Transformer/README.md

 # Transformer Learning Journey

-Welcome to my hands-on exploration of **transformers and neural networks**.
+Welcome to my hands-on exploration of **transformers, neural networks and Generative AI**.
 This repository documents my step-by-step implementation of core deep learning concepts, from scratch micrograd engines to MLPs, and finally toward transformer-based models.

-The repo is heavily inspired by Andrej Karpathy’s *makemore* lectures but is structured in a way that emphasizes **learning by coding**, experimentation, and clear takeaways.

 ---